Handling Jones Act Claims and Crew Member Worker Accident Claims in Miami

 boat, barge, tanker, container ship or other seagoing vessel, a Jones Act lawyer

 from the Miami law firm of

-Our Florida attorneys represent clients in Miami, Fort Lauderdale and throughout
+Our Florida attorney represents clients in Miami, Fort Lauderdale and throughout

 the country with their Jones Act claims.
-Because our partners are Board
+Because Mr. Black is a Board

-Certified in Maritime Lawyers, we offer clients the expert counsel they
+Certified in Maritime Lawyer, we offer clients the expert counsel they

 need in complex claims.